 Snowshoeing Rates at Mt.
 Seymour

-Snowshoe rental prices for the 2019/2020 season are listed below.
+Prices including rentals for the 2022/2023 season are listed below.
 Prices listed do not include taxes and other fees.

 Mt.
 Seymour Snowshoe Tours

 Similar to other mountain resorts in the Lower Mainland, Mount Seymour usually offers snowshoe tours.
 They are for folk of all skill levels and each runs at select times.
 Tours include the Chocolate Fondue Tour, Twilight Tour, Watershed Tour, Baby & Me, Intro to Snowshoeing and a Private Guide.

 Some snowshoe tours, like the Intro to Snowshoeing one, are drop-in only and cannot be booked in advance.
 Others, however, like the Chocolate Fondue Tour, are by reservation only and drop-ins are not accepted.
 Mount Seymour recommends arriving 30 minutes before a tour to ensure a spot is available.

 In addition to the ticketed trails, Mount Seymour is also home to some free snowshoeing routes.
 These trails are located outside the boundaries of the Mount Seymour Resort.
 Free snowshoe trails are maintained by BC Parks instead of by the ski hill.

 Although the trails are free to explore, passes are required since December of 2021 as part of the BC Parks Day-Use Pilot Project.
 Passes must be reserved online in advance on the BC Parks website.

 The free snowshoe trails begin not far from the kiosk near the bottom of the Mystery Express Chair at the end of the upper parking lot.
 From there, visitors can choose to head up the mountain or down around the First Lake Loop Trail.